 Be that as it may, the essential question is: To what extent is Amoris Laetitia an expression of the Papal Magisterium and so binding on conscience?

-My own studies into the nature of the Primacy of the Bishop of Rome led me to recognize that the Petrine authority is based on conscience, the Pope’s own conscientious judgement before God, which makes it binding on the conscience of the faithful.
+My own studies into the nature of the Primacy of the Bishop of Rome led me to recognize that the Petrine authority is based on conscience, the Pope’s own conscientious judgment before God, which makes it binding on the conscience of the faithful.
 Cor ad cor loquitur, as Newman put it.
 This was exemplified, for example, in the way Humanae Vitae was written.
-After Blessed Pope Paul VI had received the conflicting reports of the Birth Control Commission, he retired to Castel Gandolfo to study them, together with other opinions, before he made his own conscientious judgement fully aware of his own unique responsibility as Bishop of Rome.
+After Blessed Pope Paul VI had received the conflicting reports of the Birth Control Commission, he retired to Castel Gandolfo to study them, together with other opinions, before he made his own conscientious judgment fully aware of his own unique responsibility as Bishop of Rome.
 This the Pope himself expressly affirmed in HV #6.
-He had rejected the opinion of the Majority Report submitted to him by the Birth Control Commission: a clear example of judgement made in obedience only to God’s truth after he had sifted the various opinions.
+He had rejected the opinion of the Majority Report submitted to him by the Birth Control Commission: a clear example of judgment made in obedience only to God’s truth after he had sifted the various opinions.

 Humanae Vitae is an encyclical.
 So too is Veritatis Splendor.
 As already mentioned, Amoris Laetitia is but an Apostolic Exhortation.
 Granted that Veritatis Splendor was not entirely from the pen of St Pope John Paul II, it can be assumed that not one word was published that he did not examine and personally approve, given the gravity of the issue: the very nature of morality.
 He was, after all, a moral philosopher who was sure of his ground, and he was acutely aware of the threat of Proportionalism.
 For this reason, Veritatis Splendor is binding in a way that AL cannot be.